PreciseHammock/fscg/README.md

 The absolute bare minimum: Any word processor. fscg was developed in OpenOffice and is stored in the OpenDocument standard that is going strong since 2005.

+100% compatibility has been verified with:
+* GoogleDocs (2024-08-12)

 # Recommended tools

 * [MakeMKV](https://makemkv.com/) (Blu-ray/DVD archival)